GieltjE/BitBetter/README.md

 Be aware that this branch is only for the lite (formerly unified) version of bitwarden.

 _Beware!
-BitBetter does some semi janky stuff to rewrite the bitwarden core dll and allow the installation of a self signed certificate.
+BitBetter is a solution that generates a personal certificate and uses that to generate custom licences.
+This requires (automated) modifying of libraries.
 Use at your own risk!_

 Credit to https://github.com/h44z/BitBetter and https://github.com/jakeswenson/BitBetter and https://github.com/GieltjE/BitBetter